zacbraddy/Vimspirational/README.md

 1. Install the font SauceCodePro NF from [this github repo](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/SourceCodePro) I used the regular weight.
 1. Install homebrew by executing the following command in hyper `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`.
 1. Install some requirements for plugins etc using `brew install ack node@8 yarn python3 kubernetes-cli kubectx the_silver_searcher`
-1. For deoplete to work you have to install the neovim module into your python install so run `pip3 install neovim`
 1. Run the following to install vim and macvim linked to update together with hombrew:
 ```
 export PATH=/usr/local/bin:$PATH